mennamohsensaad/HoughTransform-for-detecting-parametric-shapes/README.md

 Only one member in each team will do the following:

-1.First, copy the remote url of the newly generated repository.
+1. First, copy the remote url of the newly generated repository.

-2.From the folder of the previous repository, upload the source to the new repository.
+2. From the folder of the previous repository, upload the source to the new repository.
 For example, for team SBE404-2020-Team01, in the folder of the previous task, the responsible member may run the following command:
 `git push git@github.com:sbme-tutorials/cv404-2020-assignment-02-sbe404-2020-team01.git master -u`